moogacs/docs.buf.build/docs/tour/use-remote-generation.md

 8535a2784a3a48f6b72f2cb80eb49ac7
 ```

-Now, edit your `go.mod` to use the latest version (i.e. the 5th commit):
+Now, edit your `go.mod` to use the latest version (the 5th commit):

 ```sh title="go.mod" {6-7}
  module github.com/bufbuild/buf-tour/petstore